TheIoTLearningInitiative/IoTWindRiverPulsarLinux/documentation/GettingStarted.md

 # Getting Started
 ==

 > Wind River Pulsar Linux is an application-ready Linux distribution that has been certified on select hardware.
 Pulsar Linux is designed to be simple to install so you can start developing in minutes.
 Pulsar Linux is a small, secure, high-performance, secure, and manageable image that is certified and bundled with COTS platforms.
 It includes select packages from the traditional Wind River Linux development environment and its market-specific profiles.
-[Wind River® Pulsar Linux Getting Started System Administrator Guide](https://software.intel.com/en-us/articles/wind-river-pulsar-linux-getting-started-7-0)
+[Wind River® Pulsar Linux Getting Started System Administration Guide](https://software.intel.com/en-us/articles/wind-river-pulsar-linux-getting-started-7-0)

 - Introduction
 - System Architecture Overview